Written in Stone

 Located in Scranton’s Courthouse Square, the four Medal of Honor recipients hailing from Lackawanna County–including Patrick DeLacy–are featured on stones with bronze plaques with their citations.

-Left-hand view of Scranton MOH memorial featuring Patrick DeLacy.
+View of MOH memorial featuring Patrick DeLacy.

 A memorial park with several memorials to veterans is located across from the Carbondale, Pennsylvania, City Hall.
 The tallest statue in the park, the Carbondale Civil War Monument–built in 1885–contains on its base the names of the war’s major campaigns on each side.
 Patrick DeLacy is honored with a commemorative plaque.
 He was born in Carbondale.